 - University of Texas Southwestern Medical School at Dallas

-Once the most common indications for gastric surgery, peptic ulcer disease, now only infrequently requires operation.
+Peptic ulcer disease was once the most common indication for gastric surgery but now only infrequently requires operation.
 Over the last several decades, the development of potent antisecretory agents (H2 blockers and proton pump inhibitors) and the recognition that treatment for Helicobacter pylori infection can eliminate most ulcer recurrences have essentially eliminated the need for elective surgery [1,2].
 However, complications related to peptic ulcer disease continue to occur and include bleeding, perforation, and gastric outlet obstruction.
-An understanding of surgical management remains important since surgery is the mainstay of emergency treatment of these life-threatening complications, and for disease that is refractory to medical management.
-Also, there remain a significant number of patients who underwent surgery prior to the development of current standard medical therapies, who continue to have issues related to their original operation.
+An understanding of surgical management remains important since surgery is the mainstay of emergency treatment of these life-threatening complications and for disease that is refractory to medical management.
+Also, there remain a significant number of patients who underwent surgery prior to the development of current standard medical therapies who continue to have issues related to their original operation.

-The indications for surgery, general principles of ulcer surgery, as well as respective treatments for duodenal and gastric ulcers will be reviewed here.
+The indications for surgery, general principles of ulcer surgery, and respective treatments for duodenal and gastric ulcers will be reviewed here.
 The technical aspects of gastrectomy and vagotomy and their complications are reviewed elsewhere.
 (See "Partial gastrectomy and gastrointestinal reconstruction" and "Total gastrectomy and gastrointestinal reconstruction" and "Vagotomy" and "Postgastrectomy complications".)